THEVASENAN/Thevasenan-portfolio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Full Stack Developer Cum Web developer
+role: Full Stack Developer Cum IT Manager

 # Organizations/Affiliations to show in About widget
 organizations: